Elizabeth Schultz, AICP

 T: (785) 532-5961

-A licensed Architect (NCARB) and certified Community Planner (AICP) since 2016, Schultz has contributed to a diverse range of multi-disciplinary projects across the United States.
-In 2022, she founded CRIT Workshop LLC, a certified Women’s Business Enterprise (WBE) and Women-Owned Small Business (WOSB) practice that partners with clients nationwide.
-Through CRIT Workshop, she explores innovative design and planning solutions that promote sustainability, equity, and community well-being.
+Schultz is a licensed Architect (NCARB) and a certified Community Planner (AICP), credentials she has held since 2016.
+She has contributed to a wide range of multi-disciplinary projects nationwide, spanning architecture, urban design, and community planning.
+In 2022, she founded CRIT Workshop LLC, a certified Women’s Business Enterprise (WBE) and Women-Owned Small Business (WOSB), through which she partners with public and private clients to explore innovative, equitable, and sustainable design solutions.

 Learn more at www.critworkshop.com.